 Acting on feedback

-My copy editor sent me a word document which contain Tracked Changes.
+My copy editor sent me a word document which contained Tracked Changes.

-Also, any point that I found confusing; I simply made a list and called my editor.
+But when a point confused me, I simply made a list and called my editor.
 She was happy to explain the rationale behind the suggestions and we talked through the technicalities.